 Depending on what you’re looking for for your post-death decisions, here is our list of some of the more common end-of-life arrangements that you will have to decide and plan for.
 Many of these prices are approximate and will change depending on your location and preferences.

-- Professional Fees: $200-1000+
+Professional Funeral Fees: $200-1000+

-- Transfer service fees: $100+.
+Transfer service fees: $100+.

-- Storage fees: $300
+Storage fees: $300

-- Preparation of the Deceased: from $125-550.
+Preparation of the Deceased: from $125-$550

 Preparation of the body for funerals and viewings can cost more than you expect.
 This service consists of cleaning and bathing the body and adding necessary adjustments to help the deceased look more presentable.
 Also included, but not always necessary or required is embalming (a way to preserve the body in between death and visitations).
 Note that embalming is not legally required to prepare your loved one, and likely not necessary if your viewing is within a week of death

-- Caskets and urns: between $0-$3,500.
+Caskets and urns: between $0-$3,500.

 Depending on whether you want an urn following a cremation or a casket for burial, in an ornate, plain or traditional style, your costs will vary.
-Some cemeteries may allow a body to be interred with a shroud instead of a costly casket, which can help reduce costs.
+Some cemeteries may allow a body to be interred with a shroud instead of an expensive casket, which can help reduce costs.
 In the same vein, some direct cremation services will give you a temporary container so that you are free to buy your own casket without the mark ups.

-- Traditional or formal ceremonies: from $3,000 upwards depending on what you choose.
+Traditional or formal ceremonies: from $3,000 upwards depending on what you choose.

 A service that includes visitation, a memorial and the funeral including funeral home staffing and food and refreshments can add a substantial amount to your costs.
 If you wish to avoid a cost like this, purchasing a direct cremation with a service such as Eirene can help you save $15,000+ on funeral costs by simply paying for cremation and planning your own intimate and private service at home.

-- Cost of Cremation ($500-600) or burial services: $2,000+
+Cost of Cremation ($500 to $600) or burial services: $2,000+

 Both cremations and funeral services come with high costs.
 Not to mention the burial plots or niches that you will need to buy if you opt for the interring method for end of life arrangements.
 This can cost around $5,000 with a full service and transfers.